 Many people don’t think twice about lending their vehicle to a friend or relative, whether it’s their car for a short road trip or a van to move boxes for a few hours.
 What they also don’t think about is the potential impact on their car insurance.

-Before you hand over your keys, you need to be mindful of your responsibilities as the owner of the vehicle, and the driver must be aware of their responsibilities when they’re behind the wheel of someone else’s property.
+Before you hand over your keys, you need to be mindful of your responsibilities as the vehicle owner, and the driver you're lending your vehicle to must be aware of their responsibilities when they’re behind someone else's wheel.

-For example, if your friend has an accident behind the wheel of your vehicle, it goes on your insurance record, not theirs, and you’ll be filing a claim with your provider.
-Therefore, you’re not only lending them your vehicle, but you’re also loaning them your driving record and insurance policy.
+That means if your friend gets into a collision while behind the wheel of your vehicle, it goes on your insurance record, not theirs, and you’ll be filing a claim with your provider.
+Therefore, you’re not only lending them your vehicle, but you’re also loaning them your insurance record and policy.

 If they get a ticket while driving your vehicle, it will be in their name and go on their driving record, and your insurance won’t be affected.
 However, a moving violation that involves roadside penalties, such as the driver of your car driving impaired or driving at an excessive speed, could lead to your vehicle being towed and impounded.

-Furthermore, if your friend is found to be at fault for the accident, you’re at fault from an insurance perspective, even though you were never there.
-As the owner of the vehicle, you could end up paying more through a deductible or higher insurance rates.
+Furthermore, if your friend is found to be at fault for the collision, you’re at fault from an insurance perspective, even though you were never there.
+As the vehicle owner, you could end up paying more through a deductible or higher insurance rate.
 You may even end up paying out any damages and liability claims as a result of a collision for which you were never present.

 Finally, if your vehicle is stolen while in the care of your friend or relative and you have comprehensive coverage, you’ll be covered for the loss no matter who was driving it last.
 While it’s unlikely your premium would be affected by the insurance claim, you’ll still have to pay the deductible.

-It’s not that you should never loan out your car to a friend, but you need to qualify any driver when you lend out your vehicle:
+It’s not that you should never loan out your car to a friend, but you need to qualify any driver when you do.

 - Make sure the borrower has a valid driver’s licence for the province or territory that you both live in